Why Was Tom Hiddleston At Taylor Swift's 4th Of July Party?

 Taylor and Tom at the beach today!
 Tom is wearing an I ❤️ TS top! pic.twitter.com/b0EDLfTCew— Taylor Swift News (@TSwiftNZ) July 4, 2016

-Could this add support to all the Hiddleswift rumors?
+Could this add support to all the Hiddleswift rumours?
 We're not so sure.
 Most people just aren't buying all the hugging pics.

 tom hiddleston and taylor swift are giving everyone within a five thousand mile radius of them second hand embarrassment— alicia (@IaurapaImers) July 4, 2016